Monmore Green Stadium: Speedway

+Motorcycle speedway was raced on Monday nights with the Wolverhampton Wolves competing in the top division of the sport.
+The speedway track at Monmore Green is 264 m long.

 Greyhound racing

 Matinée races take place on Monday, Tuesday, Wednesday and Fridays with evening race meetings on Thursday and Saturday nights.
 The track hosts several major races including the Ladbrokes Gold Cup, Ladbrokes Puppy Derby, Ladbrokes Festival 630's, Ladbrokes Summer Cup and from 2015 the prestigious puppy competition the Trafalgar Cup.

 The track features prominently in the song "Monmore, Hare's Running" on the 1997 album Voyage to the Bottom of the Road by the band Half Man Half Biscuit.